 Now what is GST, is the first question that I had as a common man running a business for the first time?

 So in a layman’s language, GST means indirect taxes replacing various direct taxes levied in India.

-Goods and Services Tax brought into force on the 1st of July 2017, is aimed at to be a simplified version of taxes levied on national, state and local levels.
+Goods and Services Tax brought into force on the 1st of July 2017, is aimed to be a simplified version of taxes levied on national, state and local levels.

 Under a single Goods and Services Tax is a spectrum of indirect taxes like the Central Excise Duty, VAT, Entry Tax and the Purchase Tax operated by the Central and State governments.

 GST though being a new implication routes its existence from the year 2000 during the governance of Vajpayee as the Prime Minister.

 Below is the journey of GST from its start to being processed and then finally took 17 years for implementation.